Hania151706/WEB_Assignment/README.md

 ## 🖼️ Screenshots

-Screenshots of the implementation have been added to the repo for reference:
+Screenshots of the implementation have been added for reference.
+- **Left side:** My implementation
+- **Right side:** Original Figma design

 ### Header